YouTube Accessibility: How to Make Accessible Videos with Closed Captions

 For making videos accessible on YouTube, I recommend adding where your full text transcript can be found and linking to it (YouTube descriptions are limited in length).

 Subtitles merely convey the dialogue inside a video and are not enough, alone, to make a video accessible.
 Closed captions convey the dialogue and all important sounds such as laughter and doors slamming.

-Accurate closed captions + a descriptive text transcript is the key to making your video accessible and ADA compliant.
+Accurate closed captions and a full, descriptive text transcript are key to making your video accessible and ADA compliant.